 Glenwood Houses is a 1950s era housing complex comprised of 20 six-story buildings, playgrounds for children, and a senior center.
 Operated by the New York City Housing Authority (NYCHA), the complex was designed in a modified tower-in-the-park style.
-This is a medium-height complex instead of a typical high-rise facility.
-It provides a home to 2,700 residents in the Flatlands neighborhood of Brooklyn.
+This medium-height complex provides a home to 2,700 residents in the Flatlands neighborhood of Brooklyn.